Pizza Sub Grilled Cheese

-I apologize for the delayed write-up for this week’s sandwich, but my MacBook Pro had to return to Apple as it had a dying hard drive.
-Luckily, all of the data was retrievable, including all of my grilled cheese/Sunday Dinner documents. *phew* Now onto the sandwich…a combination of a pizza and a grilled cheese.
+I apologize for the delayed write-up for this week’s grilled cheese, but my MacBook Pro had to return to Apple as it had a dying hard drive.
+Luckily, all of the data was retrievable, including all of my grilled cheese/Sunday Dinner documents. *phew* Now onto the sandwich…a combination of a pizza and a grilled cheese: a pizza sub.

 - Fresh Shredded Mozzarella/Provolone

 I have decided that as I continue to create different sandwiches, the question of whether they are actually grilled cheese sandwiches will continue to arise.
 This sandwich is no different.
 Some may simply call this a pizza sub, but I call it a pizza sub grilled cheese sandwich.
 And said sandwich was very yummy.
 There were some cons, but I would definitely make it again.
 I believe the best part may have actually been the bread…